voxdraco/Valheim-project/README.md

  the mountPath definition tells kubernetes where to mount a directory from inside the container itself.
 When you do this, you need to give the mount a name so the next section (volumes) will know what volume is going to be mounted from the host to this specified directory.
 In order to make this work, you need to create a volume claim which is something I will go into later on.

- It should be noted that the way I have done this, is bad practice for a production enviroment.
+ It should be noted that the way I have done this, is bad practice for a production environment.
 For me, since this needs to be fast and its running on a physical server not in the cloud somewhere and there is only one node, this works fine for me.
 I just need to make sure its backed up because that is it's biggest weakness.

- You have several options when it comes to persistant data, the most popular one being a bucket in either aws, azure or gcp, but you can do others such as gluster, nfs and iscsi and many more.
+ You have several options when it comes to persistent data, the most popular one being a bucket in either aws, azure or gcp, but you can do others such as gluster, nfs and iscsi and many more.
 You will need to work out whats best for your use case.

  ```
        volumeMounts: